beckym223/manual_work/E6_long_edited.md

 gatherings (leaving the matter to the discre- tion of the people involved) would actually lead to unwilling victims having to inhale
-40The belief that the problem can be resolved through Pareto-improving contracts, which has been suggested by some authors, overlooks the incentive- incompatibility of the touted solution and, perhaps  more importantly, confounds the nature of the conflict itself, since the conflict in values keeps open the ques- tion as to what contracts would be offered or accepted by the persons involved.
-For example, in the (rather overdiscussed) case of whether the prude or the lewd should read Lady Chatterley's Lover, it is not at all clear that the prude, if he has any libertarian inclina- tions, would actually offer a contract by which he agrees to read a book that he hates to make the lewd refrain from reading a book he loves.
-In fact, while the prude may prefer that the lewd does not read that book, consistent with that he may not want to bring this about through an enforceable contract, and the "dilemma of the Paretian liberal" could be his dilemma too.
-The lewd too faces a decision problem about whether to try to alter the prude's personal life rather than minding his own business.
-On these issues, see Sen (1983, 1992b), Basu (1984), and Elster and Hylland  (1986).
-41Stig Kanger (1985) has illuminatingly discussed  "nonrealization" of rights, and the variety of ways this can occur.

 ### ---Economics-1995-0-16.txt---